ksu-cs-textbooks/cis400/content/C-exercises-s23/12-web-data/03-numerical-filters-edit.md

 }
 ```

-The right column will be three times as big as the right.
+The right column will be three times as big as the left.

 We can make our search bar span both columns with `grid-column-start` and `grid-column-end`: